Chanchoronaiy/COMP3011.assignment1/README.md

 All controller errors use the shared `timestamp`, `status`, `error`, `message`, and `path` shape.

 ## Frontend behaviour

-- Exact accessible **Start audio recording** and **Stop recording** controls
-- Visible and screen-reader-announced ready, recording, uploading, success, and failure states
-- Automatic upload when recording stops and automatic reset for another recording
 - Automatic stop at 59 seconds to remain under the one-minute limit
 - `async`/`await`, request timeout handling, microphone permission errors, and provider errors
 - Preferred mono Opus recording at 32 kbit/s to reduce network load and transcription latency
 - Microphone tracks released immediately after recording to protect privacy and device resources

-Browser audio support differs by platform.
-The client prefers WebM/Opus, then WebM, Ogg/Opus, and MP4.
-Chrome is the safest demonstration browser.
-The server validates type, emptiness, and the 25 MB provider limit before any cloud request.

 ## Regression-testing approach